Improve your athletic performance with Quercetin

 What do we mean by athletic recovery and performance?

 Firstly, let's look at what makes good recovery in athletes.
 Endurance is the strength to continue without stress, fatigue, or other conditions.
-The higher the endurance, the faster the recovery and reduced the chances of injury.
+The higher the endurance, the chances of injury are reduced.
 Some of the aspects that help with recovery include:

 - Stretching: increases blood flow to the muscles, providing oxygen and energy to the muscles.
 While also enhancing flexibility